nuvla/documentation/docs/advanced-tutorials/nuvlaedge/cloud2edge-video-demo.md

  4. you'll be given a **NuvlaEdgeID**, please take note
  5. SSH into your edge device
     1. make sure you're logged in with a user that can [manage Docker](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user) - test it by running `docker ps`
- 6. setup the environment by running `export NUVLABOX_UUID=NuvlaEdgeID` where `NuvlaEdgeID` is the **NuvlaEdgeID** from step 4.
+ 6. setup the environment by running `export NUVLAEDGE_UUID=NuvlaEdgeID` where `NuvlaEdgeID` is the **NuvlaEdgeID** from step 4.
  7. download the [NuvlaEdge Engine software installer](https://github.com/nuvlaedge/deployment/releases).
-Run `wget https://github.com/nuvlaedge/deployment/releases/download/1.3.1/docker-compose.yml`
+Run `wget https://github.com/nuvlaedge/deployment/releases/download/2.12.2/docker-compose.yml`
- 8. now just execute `docker-compose up -d`
+ 8. now just execute `docker compose up -d`
     1. it will just take a few seconds for you to see your NuvlaEdge become green (online) in [Nuvla.io](https://nuvla.io).
-You can follow the installation and lifecycle process by running `docker-compose logs`
+You can follow the installation and lifecycle process by running `docker compose logs`
     2. after a couple of minutes, you'll also see a new infrastructure (of the type NuvlaEdge) and credential appear in [Nuvla.io](https://nuvla.io)
  9. if not yet plugged in, plug your USB camera into the NuvlaEdge (edge device)
     1. in [Nuvla.io](https://nuvla.io), if you go to *Edge* and select your NuvlaEdge, you'll see the USB camera automatically listed as a peripheral